 For more information about financial planning, bidding strategies and project management for your commercial construction company, download our free e-book.

 What is the difference between margin and markup?

 Markup is the sales price, minus the job costs.
 Margin is the sales price minus the job costs and minus overhead allocation.

 Here’s an example:

-Your total forecasted sales for the year are $1 million and your annual expected overhead costs at that level is $80,000.
+Let’s say you’re bidding on a job that will cost your company $200,000 to complete with materials, labor, and equipment, and you plan to bid $250,000.
+Your total sales forecast for the year is $1 million and your annual expected overhead costs at that level is $80,000.
 That’s an 8 percent cost of overhead.
 In other words, you need to tack on more than 8 percent to the cost of the job just to break even.